 Today, the Village has quite a consumerized infrastructure, money is polishing the city to death, there are offers of conceptual restaurants, uncontemplated cafés, and weird boutiques.
 The East Village is a sought after area to live.
 Showcases many hidden treasures such as charming community gardens, vintage stores, and bars such as the “Coyote Ugly Saloon” from the film with the same title or Katz Deli from «When Harry met Sally», famous for the scene where Meg Ryan faked her orgasm.

-The cause of its central location between Lower and Midtown Manhattan it’s a great place to stay during your stay in ”Nu Yawk.”
+The cause of its central location between Lower and Midtown Manhattan, it’s a great place to stay during your stay in ”Nu Yawk.”
 Taxis are quite cheap but as sneaky as London’s drivers, not so rude though as back in the Kingdom.
 Biking is more convenient and also lets you see the city on another level.
 Manhattan is just an island and not as geographically significant as everyone makes it out to be.
 There are 3 subway lines running along the borders of the East Village, which help you get around the city with almost no effort at all.
 The buses can be a great option as well.

 If your tongue is itching for Art Talking, there is a lot of local “Art Chatting Spaces,” lose yourself around mate; galleries, New Museum of Contemporary Art is just around the corner on Bowery, Kraine Theatre or Theatre 80 St Marks, a lot of design stores and other concepts.
-Check the scene on the web, street papers or it always works to talk to the local people who occasionally can lead the projects themselves.
-Downtown is conveniently small and cute, everybody kinda sees everybody and are curious about new babes!
+Check the scene on the web, street papers, or it always works to talk to the local people who occasionally can lead the projects themselves.
+Downtown is conveniently small and cute, everybody kinda sees everybody and is curious about new babes!
 New Yorkers are real folk.

 The main girl at Bowery is Patricia Field at Bowery 306.
 She, with her two rock star poodles, is often in the store herself.
 If you’ve seen “Sex and the City” more than twice – you will recognize the Field babe as the show’s costume designer.
-If you feel like bubbling and share– she is a right one to do it with like she easily did with us, Patricia can invite you to her private room and tell you some about her making it all.
+If you feel like bubbling and share- she is the right one to do it with like she quickly did with us, Patricia can invite you to her private room and tell you some about her making it all.
 If not her, there is always some stars around anyway.
 Watch out!